About 25 years ago or more, Congress began introducing bills to prohibit firearms in certain areas and facilities of the country.

 In studying the differing State’s laws and regulations regarding the carrying of concealed firearms or other weapons in court buildings, I have found widely varying statutes.
 Many states forbid weapons of any sort, legally carried or not.
 Some states will allow carrying by licensed citizens, but only in the common areas of the buildings.

 I was permitted to carry concealed in Calif.
 The law there stated that it was legal to carry (legally, of course) in the Court buildings, but not in the actual courtrooms.
 The shortfall of this was that you had to get past the security at the door, who had the metal detector scanners installed.
-If there were no scanners available, most commonly because of space restrictions and budget, you could carry your concealed firearms into the building for business that did not include a court appearance.
+If there were no scanners available, most commonly because of space restrictions and budget, you could carry your concealed firearms into the building for a business that did not include a court appearance.

 It is prudent to take upon yourself the task of knowing the laws in your own jurisdiction.
 My chief reference for this research was the NCSC, National Center for State Courts.